 Uffe Damborg is a psychologist and a cognitive psychotherapist practicing in Copenhagen, Denmark.
 He has a second home in Lövestad, Skåne, Southern Sweden.
 He is trained as a Vipassana teacher by Anagarika Munindra at Bodh Gaya in India.
 Altogether, he has spent 8 years in meditation monasteries in the East.
 Since 2007 Uffe has conducted retreats at Fredrika in Lapland, Sweden, in Copenhagen, Kerteminde and at Djursland and Røsnæs in Denmark..
 He is one of the co-founders of NLVS.

-Linda Spalding is a Danish psychologist, with a long history working in the field of children with developmental problems, their families and supervision of professionals.
+Linda Spalding is a Danish psychologist, with a long history working in the field of children and their families.
 She began practicing Trancendental Meditation 1974 – 1982 and then through various other practices.
 Since 2009 she practices Vipassana meditation in the line of the Mahasi Sayadaw tradition, under the guidance of Uffe Damborg.
 She lives and works in Copenhagen, where she also teaches mindfulness classes on a regular basis.
 Since 2011 Linda is a member of the board.

 Marie Ericssson has more than 40 years of experience with Vipassana meditation, and has travelled extensively in the East.
 She has spent many long retreats with renowned Vipassana teachers in Asia and U.S.A.
 She is a very active and much appreciated Vipassana teacher at the Vipassanagruppen in Stockholm.
 In 2011 she published the book ‘ Kom och se – om meditation och theravadabuddhism’.
 This is an excellent and a very personal introduction to theravadabuddhism.